Reuters Logo

 Reuters Logo 1965

-The “teletype tape” era began, corresponding to quick news transmission at any distance to acquaint the population of other countries.
+The “teletype tape” era began, enabling rapid news transmission over long distances to inform populations in other countries.
 Therefore, the text turned into a continuous perforation.
 Alan Fletcher of the Pentagram design studio depicted bold black dots instead of solid lines forming letters.
-The concept turned out to be successful and remained for a long time.
+The concept proved successful and remained in place for a long time.
 At the same time, it’s a simple and accurate emblem.

 1972 – 1995